The Joy of Painting

 Each show began with Ross standing alone in a dark room in front a blank canvas.
 Over thirty minutes, Ross would turn the blank canvas into an imaginary landscape.
 His efforts were accompanied by a soothing monologue about the "happy clouds" and "happy trees" that he was creating with his brush.

-Despite the death of Ross, the show continues to be broadcast and a multi-million dollar spin-off business bearing Ross' name sells art accessories related to the show.
+The show continues to be broadcast in syndication on public television stations, and continues a multi-million dollar spin-off business bearing Ross's name that sells art accessories related to the show.
+Reruns are sometimes packaged under the title Best of the Joy of Painting.